 De Stijl: (Dutch: "The Style"), group of Dutch artists in Amsterdam in 1917, including the painters Piet Mondrian, Theo van Doesburg and the architect Jacobus Johannes, Pieter Oud among others.
 Its members, worked in an abstract style, seeking laws of equilibrium and harmony applicable both to art and to life.
 As a movement, De Stijl influenced painting, decorative arts (including furniture design), typography, and architecture, but it was principally architecture that realized both.
-Graphic artists: Theo van Doesburg, Piet Mondrian.
+Graphic artists: Theo van Doesburg, Piet Mondrian and Gerrit Rietveld.

 Maximalism: (1990-today) as a genre in the arts said to emphasize work-intensive practices and concentrates on the process of creation itself.
 Works from this genre are generally bright, sensual, and visually rich.
 Maximalism is generally figurative, politically aware, socially inclined, usually erotic, ironic and humorous, both in concept and form.